CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     >**Note:** Newly created tables will automatically inherit the "OneLake availability" setting from the Database level

 3. Now the dialog enable OneLake availibility is shown.
-Ensure that Apply to existing tables is checked and click on the button enable.
+Ensure that Apply to existing tables is checked and click on the button **enable**.

     ![](media/image_task04_step03.png)